 Working in Partnership

-We have a 30 year track record of building relationships between artists, people and organisations.
+We have a long track record of building relationships between artists, people and organisations.
 Craftspace is based in Birmingham and does not have its own venue.
 We work in partnership with a range of galleries, museums, community venues and organisations to develop and deliver our programme.
 Find out more about how we work with others here.

 Download our most recent press releases are here